AdrianAbeyta/ICML2019-TREX/README.md

 This assumes you have the following software installed:
 - Ubuntu 20.04
 - ROS Noetic (required since TREX uses Python 3 and Noetic is the only Python 3 version of ROS 1)
-- Conda (optional, but recommended to ensure Python version compatibility and package installation)
+- Conda (optional, but recommended to ensure Python 3.6 version compatibility and package installation)

-This software was run using NVidia driver 440.100, CUDA 10.2 on a GeForce RTX 2060 Super 8GB.
+This software was run using NVidia driver 440.100, CUDA 10.1, cuDNN 7.6.5 on a GeForce RTX 2060 Super 8GB.

 # Installation